-OUTSTANDING EQUITY AWARDS AT END OF FISCAL 2007
+OUTSTANDING EQUITY AWARDS AT END OF FISCAL 2008

-The following table provides information about the number of outstanding equity awards held by our named Executive Officers at April 28, 2007.
+The following table sets forth information about the number of outstanding equity awards held by our Executive Officers at May 3, 2008.
 No equity awards have been granted to Nick A. Caporella since the inception of the Company.